Governance Audit

 Frequency: Quarterly

-Adaptation Process: EU engagement strategy adjusted by Policy and Public-Affairs Coordinator; focus shifted to alternative EU bodies if necessary
+Adaptation Process: EU engagement strategy adjusted by Policy and Public Affairs Coordinator; advocacy efforts refocused based on EU developments.

 Governance Extra